 I expect that if most of that 60% from the questionnaire were asked; ‘What makes you a Christian?’ they would reply saying something like; “Well this is a Christian country isn’t it?”
 But they probably would be hard-stretched to give a personal, heartfelt answer.

 This article looks in depth at what is a Christian, the history of Christianity, what the beliefs are and how far-reaching Christianity is.

 ( * In 2002 the figure was 72% and still only 5 out of 100 went to church).

 1. A Christian is not defined by a set of rules or rituals

-So many people see that being a Christian is just following rules.
+So many people see being a Christian as just following rules.